sublimelsp/LSP/docs/src/troubleshooting.md

 If you believe the issue is with this package, please include the output from the Sublime console in your issue report!

-If the server is crashing on startup, try running `LSP: Troubleshoot server` from the Command Palette and checking the "Server output" for potential errors or eventually also sharing the output of this command in the report.
+If the server is crashing on startup, try running `LSP: Troubleshoot server` from the Command Palette and check the "Server output" for potential errors.
+Consider sharing the output of this command in the report.

 ## Updating the PATH used by LSP servers